Senate poised to vote on holding Trump accountable for riot

 Democrats say that Trump was the “inciter in chief” whose monthslong campaign against the election results was rooted in a “big lie” and laid the groundwork for the riot, a violent domestic attack on the Capitol unparalleled in history.

-"Get real," lead prosecutor Jamie Raskin, D-Md., said at one point.
-"We know that this is what happened."
+“Get real,” said the lead prosecutor, Rep. Jamie Raskin, D-Md., at one point.
+“We know that this is what happened.”

-The Senate has convened as a court of impeachment for past presidents Andrew Johnson, Bill Clinton and now twice for Trump, but the unprecedented nature of the case because he's no longer in the White House has provided Republican senators one of several arguments against conviction.
+The Senate has convened as a court of impeachment for past Presidents Andrew Johnson and Bill Clinton and now twice for Trump.
+But the unprecedented nature of the case against an out-of-office president has provided Republican senators one of several arguments against conviction.

 Republicans maintain the proceedings are unconstitutional, even though the Senate voted at the outset of the trial on this issue and confirmed it has jurisdiction.